myedapp/developer-coding-test/README.md

 Copy ".env.example" to a new file ".env" and edit parameters to suit your environment.

+Run `php artisan key:generate`.

 Import the MySQL database using `mysql -u <db_username> <database_name> < myed_backup.sql`
-(or feel free to manually add your own data using MySQL or php artisan tinker).
+(or feel free to manually add your own data using MySQL or php artisan tinker, but be sure to first run `php artisan migrate`).

 ## Running